why American Eagle Outfitters Inc. [AEO] is a Good Choice for Investors After New Price Target of $16.55

-American Eagle Outfitters Inc. [NYSE: AEO] stock went on a downward path that fall over -3.63% on Wednesday, amounting to a one-week price decrease of less than -5.09%.
+American Eagle Outfitters Inc. [NYSE: AEO] slipped around -0.47 points on Wednesday, while shares priced at $15.56 at the close of the session, down -2.93%.
 The company report on February 8, 2023 that AEO Inc. to Report Fourth Quarter and Full Year Fiscal 2022 Results on Mar.
 1st.

 Top 5 Undervalued Stocks To Own In 2023